 - Someone who thinks that their discriminatory actions cannot be labelled as racist because they are an immigrant or a racialized person.
 That's racist to me.

 - Labelling anti-discrimination efforts "reverse racism" as a way to derail the conversation.
 That's racist to me.
-Reverse racism does not exist because our world runs on a system of white supremacy which has created such an imbalance in the opposite direction.
+Reverse racism does not exist because our world runs on a system of white supremacy which has created such an imbalance of institutional power in the opposite direction.

 - The clean separation between an area of interest and "politics" especially when it comes to discussing issues of race – a case of unrecognized privilege: "We don't talk about politics in this Facebook group"; "You're a musician, stay out of politics"; "I was following you until you got political".
 That's racist to me.
 You are either willing to engage in anti-racism or not, regardless of whether it's "political" by your standards.
 You are not simply uninterested in activism or politics; to choose to insulate yourself from it is a political act, and one that marginalized people do not often have the opportunity to carry out.
 (To put on blackface is to be ignorant of this.)
 As a side note, I think there is a misconception of "allowing that sort of discussion" leading to tired conversations about race, when really it creates space for suffering to speak and legitimizes the concerns of marginalized people; more than anything, people end up learning about each others experiences.
 The status quo has an opposite effect.